-With the Haukland Explorer 5-in-1 jacket for photographers we've created a jacket specifically for photographers.
-The small photo backpack and the microfiber cloth in the sleeve of every jacket (also in the fleece and the quilted jacket) are certainly the coolest features.
-But apart from that we have tried to create a great all-weather jacket that you can wear in any season.
+With the Haukland 7-in-1 photography jacket we've created a jacket specifically for photographers.
+The Mini Photo Bag and the microfiber cloth in the sleeve of every jacket (also in the fleece and the quilted jacket) are certainly the coolest features.
+But apart from that, we have tried to create a great all-weather jacket that you can wear in any season.

 Of course, this also includes the outdoor features of the outer jacket.
 It is made of a special wind- and waterproof material, which is additionally refined by an impregnation.